Wearing the right hat: Managing condo owners’ expectations

 Respecting the Hat

-During my time serving on my condo board, I learned first-hand how difficult it can be for directors to fully understand their fiduciary responsibility and for owners to understand the reasons behind the decisions made by the board.
+During my time serving on my condo board, I learned firsthand how difficult it can be for directors to fully understand their fiduciary responsibilities and for owners to understand the reasons behind the board’s decisions.
 For example, imagine the board is debating a $10,000 special assessment for a window replacement project.

-A director might think, “I don’t have the money for this right now” and wish to vote against it.
-This director has taken off their board hat and put their owner hat on – not good practice during a board meeting.
-If the window replacement is required to ensure the soundness of the building, directors must vote in favor (even if it causes financial hardship for a particular director).
+A director might think, “I don’t have the money for this right now,” and wish to vote against it.
+This director has taken off their board hat and put on their owner hat – not good practice during a board meeting.
+If the window replacement is required to ensure the soundness of the building, directors must vote in favour (even if it causes financial hardship for a director).
 It is even harder for the owners to understand why the board needs to implement a special assessment now.

-Owners need to understand that directors make decisions in the best interest of the corporation.
-Communicating the reasons for a special assessment or any fee increase for that matter is necessary and becomes second nature for a board that has internalized the philosophy of openness and transparency; two key aspects of good governance.
-Managing condo owners expectations will help directors considerably.
+Owners need to understand that directors make decisions in the corporation’s best interests.
+Communicating the reasons for a special assessment or any fee increase, for that matter, is necessary and becomes second nature for a board that has internalized the philosophy of openness and transparency, two key aspects of good governance.
+Managing condo owners’ expectations will help directors considerably.

 If you re a landlord or just looking to make money with real estate, it s crucial to understand how to manage a property the right way.
 It s not just about knowing how to fix things when they break.
 As a property manager, especially as a first-time landlord, you ll be forced to wear many hats.
 How you manage that property is going to either make or break your chances for success.